nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter14_chapter_14_keep_watch.md

 <!-- p105 -->
-2.  **Exploring Scripture:** Read <span class="x-scripture" data-type="ref" data-book="Matthew" data-chapter="24" data-verses="42-44" data-lang="en" data-version="NKJV">Matthew 24:42-44</span>.
+2.  **Exploring Scripture:** Read <span class="x-scripture" data-type="ref" data-book="MAT" data-chapter="24" data-verses="42-44" data-lang="en" data-version="NKJV">Matthew 24:42-44</span>.
 What does it mean to ‘keep watch’?
 How can we balance readiness with the demands of everyday life?

 <!-- p106 -->
-3.  **Faithful Living:** Discuss the parable of the two men in the field (<span class="x-scripture" data-type="ref" data-book="Matthew" data-chapter="24" data-verses="40-41" data-lang="en" data-version="NKJV">Matthew 24:40-41</span>).
+3.  **Faithful Living:** Discuss the parable of the two men in the field (<span class="x-scripture" data-type="ref" data-book="MAT" data-chapter="24" data-verses="40-41" data-lang="en" data-version="NKJV">Matthew 24:40-41</span>).
 How does this illustrate the suddenness of Christ’s return?
 How can we live prepared for that moment?

 <!-- p107 -->